kiobu/livequery/README.md

 LiveQuery will constantly be updated until I decide it's good enough to be fully released.
 For now, whenever you start the bot, it will check to see if there is a new version of the bot available on GitHub.

+The bot was created with Discord.js v11. v12 introduced breaking changes, so it may not work.
+If you need a v11 version of Discord.js, you can use `npm i discord.js@11.6.4`.

 ## Known Bugs

 - You get a JSON parse error whenever someone sends a message containing quotes ("").